Jeff Cobb: Professional wrestling style and persona

 Cobb's finishers are a spinning scoop powerslam variation called "The Tour of the Islands" and a Gachimuchi-Sault.

 During his work in Lucha Underground, Cobb performed as "The Monster" Matanza Cueto, wearing a mask and a boilersuit.
 He described his character like Jason Voorhees or Michael Myers.
 During this time, his finisher was called "Wrath of the Gods".

 Personal life

 Cobb is of Filipino descent on his mother's side.
 He was born in Hawaii to Filipino immigrants.
-Cobb's parents later moved to Guam when he was 11.
+Cobb's parents later moved to Guam when he was 11, and he studied at John F. Kennedy High School in Tumon.